Energy company reviews

-Article 6 of 6
+Article 29 of 33

-SSE is a UK company, based in Scotland, which began in 1947 as the Southern Electricity Board before becoming known as Southern Electric.
+SSE (previously known as Scottish and Southern Energy) is based in Scotland.
+SSE began in 1947 as the Southern Electricity Board before becoming known as Southern Electric.

-SSE customer score
+SSE score breakdown

 Besides our customer satisfaction survey, we investigate how long it takes suppliers to pick up the phone in customer services and whether you can get a good energy deal.
 Scroll down to find out how SSE compares with its rivals.

 Find out how SSE compares with other energy companies – see the full results of the best and worst energy companies.

 SSE still has plenty of room for improvement though, when compared with smaller suppliers.
 Its customers gave it four stars out of five for its customer service and for how it handles complaints.
 But its bills, value for money and how it helps customers understand and reduce energy use were ranked less well by customers.